 Some dump cakes use vanilla or white cake mix, but for peach cobbler, I really love using Bisquick!
 It tastes great with the peaches and sugar, its quick to cook, and its inexpensive.
 Please note that when it comes to dump cakes, they are not cobbler in the traditional sense of a crumbly topping like you would get with an oatmeal version or a cast iron recipe.
 That being said, this is a super easy way to enjoy a homemade dessert that you do not have to fawn over all day – and personally, I love picking at the cold leftovers!

 Scroll to the bottom for a printable version of this post, including all measurements and instructions, so you can follow along in your kitchen without being on your phone.

 Here is what you need to gather to get started:

 - optional: Candied Pecans

-IMPORTANT: When you cook a cake in a crock pot, you must use the paper towel method to make sure that the moisture from the slow cooker does not fall back onto your cake.
-I also use this method in my apple dump cake and blueberry dump cake.
-Please note in the recipe below.
+IMPORTANT: When you cook a cake in a crock pot, you must use the paper towel method to make sure that the moisture from the slow cooker does not fall back onto your cake and keep the batter wet.